RackHD/on-core/README.md

 ###lib/services
 Standard Service Objects

+## Development Notes

+Run `grunt watch` to have grunt listen for file changes and run the specs and linter automatically.
+Grunt is configured to use the grunt-notify plugin so it will also provide desktop notifications for test results.

 ## CI notes

 Default clean setup and run with "npm test" is now oriented to immediate